jywu20/Notes/Computer Science/HPC/overview.md

 but in earlier days we also have soft drives and CD or DVD drives.
-Disks are also "peripheral" in the sense that they are not a direct component in the minimal CPU-memory von Neumann machine, so they are also managed by PCIe.
+Disks are also "peripheral" in the sense that they are not a direct component in the minimal CPU-memory von Neumann machine, so they are also managed by PCIe, and they are accessed by the CPU by the standard way the CPU visits peripheral devices: writing something or reading something to or from a designated address, etc.

-One thing particular about disks is that the

 ## Virtual memory